Abstract

 value implies parameter complexity in the Black Box framework.
 The systems

-theory perspective applies to the entire part of the research.
+theory perspective applies to the entire research.

 Limitations